Vegan Peanut Butter Banana Pancakes

 - In a bowl, mash the banana with a fork until you have a paste.
 Add the maple syrup, peanut butter and milk and whisk to combine.

-- Evenly add a few spoonfuls of diced strawberries to each pancake.
+- Evenly add a few spoonfuls of diced strawberries or other berries to each pancake.

 - Once there are a few bubbles in the middle of each pancake and the edges are starting to look dry and cooked, flip and cook for another minute or two.